Breehn Burns

-Breehn Burns is an American screenwriter, director, producer and voice artist, most known for his work on Bravest Warriors and Invader Zim.
+Breehn Burns is an American screenwriter, director, producer and voice artist, most known for his work on Bravest Warriors, Invader Zim, and Home: Adventures with Tip & Oh.

-Burns was the supervising producer on the 2019 Netflix movie Invader Zim: Enter the Florpus.
+Burns was the supervising producer on the 2019 Netflix film Invader Zim: Enter the Florpus.

 In 2016, Burns was supervising producer at DreamWorks Animation Television on four seasons of the Netflix series Home: Adventures with Tip & Oh.

 In 2012, Burns wrote, directed and executive produced two seasons of Pendleton Ward's Bravest Warriors for Frederator Studios' YouTube channel, Cartoon Hangover.
-He also wrote the third season of six episodes.
+He also wrote six episodes of the third season.